Mantas Mikaitis

 LS2 9JT, UK

-I am a Lecturer in the School of Computing at the University of Leeds.
+I am a Lecturer in the School of Computer Science at the University of Leeds.
 Before this I was a Research Associate with the Numerical Linear Algebra Group at the University of Manchester, working with Professor Nicholas J. Higham.
 I received a B.Sc.
 (Hons.) degree in Computer Science in 2016 and a PhD degree in Computer Science in 2020 (supervised by Dr David Lester and Professor Steve Furber), both from the University of Manchester.

 My research interests include: computer arithmetic, numerical linear algebra, high-performance computing, mathematical software, performance optimization and benchmarking.